Technologicat/unpythonic/doc/macros.md

  2. Explicit recursion by `with mac`.
 This expands the `with cheese`.
  3. Second pass (inside out) of `with mac`.

 So, for example, even though `lazify` must *perform its AST editing* after `autocurry`, it is actually a two-pass macro.
 The first pass (outside in) only performs some preliminary analysis; the actual lazification happens in the second pass (inside out).
 So the correct invocation comboing these two is `with lazify, autocurry`.
-Similarly, `with lazify, continuations` is correct, though the CPS transformation must occur first; these are both two-pass macros that perform their edits in the inside-out pass.
+Similarly, `with lazify, continuations` is correct, even though the CPS transformation must occur first; these are both two-pass macros that perform their edits in the inside-out pass.
 See [the dialect examples](../unpythonic/dialects/) for combo invocations that are known to work.

 Example combo in the single-line format: